Skip to Content

 Homemade Chunky Guacamole

-Guacamole feels more like a side dish than a meal, but if you’re looking for something really tasty for lunch during a storm, and you can’t make your traditional lunch ideas, Homemade Chunky Guacamole will come to the rescue.
+Guacamole may feel more like a side dish than a meal because it’s usually served as an appetizer, but we will actually have it as a light lunch on the weekend.
+So, if you’re looking for something really tasty for lunch during a storm, and you can’t make your traditional lunch ideas, this homemade chunky guacamole will come to the rescue.

 Serve it with a bag of tortilla chips, on some bread, or with a bagel and you have a really filling oven-free lunch idea.

-Just like guacamole, this Mango Salsa is a great easy lunch idea.
-It’s a good way to use up any fruit that you need to use because you can’t refrigerate it.
+Just like guacamole, this peach salsa is a great easy lunch idea.
+It’s a good way to use up any fresh fruit and herbs that you need to use because you can’t refrigerate them.

 No Bake Chocolate Chip Walnut Energy Balls

-These No Bake Chocolate Chip Walnut Energy Balls would make a really good snack or breakfast if you lose power.
+These no bake chocolate chip walnut energy balls would make really good snacks or a breakfast if you lose power.

 Fluffernutter Sandwich